Mullein

 • Topical treatments: Fresh leaves served as natural bandages for wounds, burns, and skin irritations.
 Poultices made from crushed leaves helped reduce swelling and inflammation.

-• Digestive aid: Teas were prepared to ease stomach troubles and digestive discomfort, particularly for mild intestinal issues.
+• Digestive aid: Teas were prepared to ease stomach troubles and mild intestinal discomfort.

 • Sleep support: Traditional herbalists often recommended mullein tea before bedtime to promote relaxation and restful sleep.

-Traditional preparation methods varied by region and cultural practices.
+Preparation methods varied by region.
 Some cultures preferred dried leaves for smoking blends, while others used fresh plant material for teas and poultices.
+The flowers were typically reserved for oil infusions.

-Modern home users often enjoy mullein’s mild, slightly sweet taste in herbal teas or its smooth smoking qualities in legal blends.
-While traditional knowledge offers valuable insights, consult healthcare providers before using mullein therapeutically.
+Today, home users enjoy mullein’s mild, slightly sweet taste in herbal teas or its smooth smoking qualities in legal blends.
+While traditional knowledge offers valuable insights, consult a healthcare provider before using mullein therapeutically.

 Historical Usage